 3. Ribbon Bookmark

-The way that I do this is tape a ribbon to the back of the notebook.
+The way that I do this is to tape a ribbon to the back of the notebook.
 I have found that using duct tape works best because it is sturdy and holds the ribbon in place.
 You can find many fun duct tape designs that make it appealing to young learners.

 4. Tape on the Sides